 Thank you for reaching out to me.
-Considering the murder of George Floyd and the protests taking place here and across the country, I can certainly understand your feelings and concerns.
-I want to clearly state that what happened to Mr. Floyd is more than inexcusable — it was murder.
+Considering the death of George Floyd and the protests taking place here and across the country, I can certainly understand your feelings and concerns.
+I want to clearly state that what happened to Mr. Floyd is more than inexcusable.
 Kneeling on a person’s neck is not acceptable.
 I found myself watching the video in disgust and disbelief over what I was seeing.

 I grew up in East Akron during the 1970s.
 I saw firsthand how my Black neighbors were treated by some members of law enforcement.
 It angered me then and it still angers me today.
 There is nothing more a good cop hates than a bad cop.
 Law enforcement professionals understand that unjust policing reflects negatively on everyone in law enforcement.

 During my time at the Portage County Sheriff's Office conduct of this nature - including excessive use of force - was not tolerated.
 As Chief Detective, one of my responsibilities was to investigate citizen complaints.
 I can say with pride that very few complaints were filed with the Sheriff's Office and those that were received thorough investigation.
 Those that know me and worked for me know that I have no tolerance for inappropriate behavior on the job.
 When I say behavior, this is not just related to the use of force.
 This also includes how law enforcement interacts with the public no matter the color of their skin or their background.